 |Chester, PA||10/5 - 10/19||German||Alissa Christoforou|

 Greenheart Exchange administers FLEX and YES Grant programs for international high school exchange students.
-Both programs are done in partnership with the U.S. Department of State by a consortium of nonprofit organizations led by American Councils for International Education.
+Both programs are sponsored by the U.S. Department of State and administered by a consortium of nonprofit organizations led by American Councils for International Education.